mdespuits/siphre/README.md

 # Siphre

-`Siphre` is a collection of ciphers ranging from basic to advanced ciphers for securing information.
+`Siphre` is a collection of ciphers ranging from basic to advanced for securing information.

 **Disclaimer:** _These ciphers are here for you to learn about cryptography and potentially create your own ciphers for your own security.
 I do *not* claim any responsibility if any information is compromised even when encoded by one of these ciphers._